Stefan-Corneteanu/DeviceTempStatsService/README.md

 # Known issues
 1) The temperature_file.csv was not properly included in the build after make command is run, therefore the service will not be able to instantiate as it has an input file stream to a non-existent file.
-Note: the service functionality was tested by replacing the input file stream with an input string stream built using as a parameter the .csv file's contents as a hardcoded string
+Note: the service functionality was tested by replacing the input file stream with an input string stream built using as a parameter the .csv file's contents as a hardcoded string and worked as expected.